 Table 2 summarizes our results.
-It shows that in each of the three résumé fields, the proportion of those who engaged in résumé whitening was about 1.5 to 2 times lower when the employer was presented as an organization that values diversity.
+It shows that, in each of the three résumé fields, the proportion of those who engaged in résumé whitening was about 1.5 to 2 times lower when the employer was presented as an organization that values diversity.
 It is not surprising that some degree of résumé whitening occurred in both conditions; as our interviews indicate, when purposely tailoring a résumé to a particular position, a non-trivial proportion of minority job seekers consider omitting or altering racial cues on their résumé.
 What our experiment tested, however, was the hypothesis that minorities would engage in significantly less résumé whitening when targeting a job posting with pro-diversity signals.
-Consistent with this hypothesis, though nearly 39 percent of participants engaged in some form of race concealment in the control condition, only 21 percent of participants did so in the treatment condition.
-This difference
+Consistent with this hypothesis, while nearly 39% of participants engaged in some form of race concealment in the control condition, only 21% of participants did so in the treatment condition.
+This difference was statistically significant (z = 2.11, p < .05, two-tailed test of proportions), supporting the hypothesis that pro-diversity signals lead minority job applicants to construct less whitened résumés.6